gnomikos/BGPblend/README.md

 ## Introduction

-BGPblend combines BGP data from RIPE RIS and Routeviews to address the challenge of mapping IP Prefixes to ASes with high accuracy and coverage.
+BGPblend combines BGP data from RIPE RIS and Routeviews to address the challenge of mapping IP Prefixes to ASes with high accuracy and coverage utilizing a configurable consistency threshold.
 Due to BGP prefix hijack attacks, route leaks or any other misconfiguration, a daily BGP snapshot may contain invalid entries misinfering AS-to-prefix mappings.

 **Why BGPblend is important?**